Priyanka Sarkar

 Priyanka Sarkar (born 31 December 1990) is an Indian film and television actress who mostly works in Bengali films.
 She started her career working in the Bengali television industry in 2003 while she was only 12 years old.
 Later she worked in several serials like Swapner Rong Nil, Aastha, Khela, and Nana R angar Dinguli as a teenager.
-She also worked as a child actor in the movie Dadar Adesh along with Bengali superstar Prasenjit Chatterjee.
+Her first big screen venture was Dadar Adesh (2005) alongside Prasenjit Chatterjee.

 Her big career breakthrough came when she got the opportunity to star in the movie Chirodini Tumi Je Amar as the leading actress.
 The film released in 2008 and went on to become one of the biggest blockbusters in the Bengali film industry.

 Personal life

 Sarkar was born on 31 December 1990 in West Bengal, India.
-She is married to actor Rahul Banerjee.
+She married actor Rahul Banerjee in 2010 and has a son named Shohoj since 2013.

+They separated in 2017 and reunited in 2023, living together till Banerjee's untimely death whilst filming in Talsari beach by drowning, on 29 March 2026, at the age of 42.

 Career

 Sarkar debuted with the film Dadar Adesh (2005).
 Her breakthrough performance came in Chirodini Tumi Je Amar (2008), in which she was paired opposite Rahul Banerjee.
 The film was well received by audiences.